tom-seddon/ADJI/README.md

 **WIP instructions**

-You'll be prompted for the following:
+You'll be prompted for the following.
+Press Escape at any time to cancel.

 `Joystick no (1/2/3/4)?` - enter the joystick number.